 Design trends in other fields

 Certain industries can have ripple effects on each other.
 Patterns, ideas and even events from other fields can shape web design trends.
 The fashion industry is a good example.
 When a design is considered fashionable, it’s most likely also popular in the graphic design world.
 It can impact the visual and experimental side of websites.
-Like say bold colors are common on the runways, you’ll likely find them while you’re scrolling online.
+Like say bold colours are common on the runways, you’ll likely find them while you’re scrolling online.

 In a similar way, modern art, photography and interior design can shape web design trends.